gsmecher/tuberd/README.rst

 - A friendly interactive experience using Jupyter_/IPython_-style REPL environments.
 Tuber servers export metadata that can be used to provide DocStrings and tab-completion for RPC resources.
-The use of "tworoutines_" allows asynchronously coded functions to be used in an interactive REPL.
-  (This may be phased out now that "autoawait_" is present in IPython.)

 - The ability to serve a web-based UI using static JavaScript, CSS, and HTML.